hqywork/EntityFramework.wiki.Chinesize/Using-EF7-in-Traditional-.NET-Applications.md

 * Download and install the pre-release build of [NuGet 2.8.3](https://nuget.codeplex.com/releases/view/133091)
 * Restart VS

-**Note this will break some functionality in Visual Studio, including creating new EDMX models using the EF6.x Designer.**

 ## Add Nightly NuGet Feed
 You need to configure NuGet to use the feed that contains nightly builds.